jericks/jericks.github.io/content/posts/geoc-cli.md

 Write programs that do one thing and do it well
 -----------------------------------------------

 GEOC is modeled after git.
-It has one command called **geoc** but is has many sub ommands.
+It has one command called **geoc** but is has many subcommands.
 Each subcommand does one thing with a minimum of command line options.

 GEOC subcommands are divided into a few major categories: